 Sautee the vegetables

 - In a large pot or Dutch oven, heat the olive oil.
 Add diced onions, carrots, and celery and sauté, stirring occasionally until onions are translucent.
-Add chopped garlic, bay leaf, thyme, black pepper, red pepper flakes, and cumin.1 tbsp extra virgin olive oil, 20 oz celery, 20 oz carrots, 20 oz onion, 2 cloves garlic, 2 each bay leaf, 1 tsp cumin, ground, 1/2 tsp thyme leaves, 3/4 tsp red pepper flakes, 3/4 tsp pepper black
+Add chopped garlic, bay leaf, thyme, black pepper, red pepper flakes, and cumin.1 tbsp extra virgin olive oil, 20 oz celery, 20 oz carrots, 20 oz onion, 2 cloves garlic clove, 2 each bay leaf, 1 tsp cumin, ground, 1/2 tsp thyme leaves, 3/4 tsp red pepper flakes, 3/4 tsp pepper black

 Add beans and stock